Noah2610/cdp/README.md

 Uses rust (`./find_projects.rs`) to recursively find project directories.
 Project directories are identified by containing any code or manifest file,
-which are simply found by their file extension.
+which are simply found by their file extension,
+or by containing a `.git/` directory.

 `./cdp.sh` wraps the compiled `./find_projects` program,
 and may launch `fzf`.
 See `./cdp.sh --help` for details.